MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-many-to-many-relationships.md

 ![Table visual](media/desktop-many-to-many-relationships/many-to-many-relationships_11.png)

-In that case and as shown in the visual, *TX* (with *Sales* data but unknown *Population* data), and *New York* (with known *Population* data but no *Sales* data) would be included.
+In the preceding case and as shown in the visual, *TX* (with *Sales* data but unknown *Population* data) and *New York* (with known *Population* data but no *Sales* data) would be included.

-As you can see, this workaround was not optimal and has many issues.
-With the creation of *many-to-many* relationships, these issues are addressed, as described in the following section.
+As you can see, this workaround is not optimal and has many issues.
+With the creation of *many-to-many* relationships, these issues are addressed as described in the following section.

-## Using many-to-many relationships instead of the workaround
+## Use many-to-many relationships instead of the workaround

 In versions of Power BI Desktop starting with July 2018, you can directly relate tables such as those that are described in the previous section without needing to resort to similar workarounds.
 It's now possible to set the cardinality of a relationship to *Many to Many*, which indicates that neither table contains unique values.
 For such relationships, you can still control which table filters the other table, or apply bi-directional filtering where both tables filter each other.